elementor/elementor/docs/assets/dev/js/editor/document/elements/readme.md

     } );
     ```
     Result: ![empty-column](./_images/empty-column.png)
-    Now to create widget, we need column, here is two examples how to reach column:
+    Now, in order to create the widget, we need a column.
+There are two ways to access the column:
     ```javascript
     const eColumn = eSection.children[ 0 ];
     ```